leon4rd/test/README.md

-## I cut my finger cutting cheese.
-I know it may be a cheesy story but I feel grate now.
+## The other day I was listening to a song about superglue, it’s been stuck in my head ever since.